Deep Clean Floor Grout with Stain Solver

 Last week, a middle school in California placed a REFILL order for 350 POUNDS of Stain Solver!
 They use it all over the school to keep their kids clean and safe.

 Kathy and I would appreciate it if you’d help us get Stain Solver into as many schools as possible.
-It’s certified organic and it’s made in the USA with USA ingredients.

 Please EMAIL me and put me in contact with the facility manager at your local school.